Developer Tools

 1. 1

-Enter a Unix timestamp (seconds or milliseconds) to convert it to a human-readable date and time.
+Paste a Unix timestamp (in seconds or milliseconds) to convert it to a readable date and time.

 2. 2

-Alternatively, pick a date and time using the date picker to get the corresponding Unix timestamp.
+Or pick a date and time with the picker to get the matching Unix timestamp.

 3. 3

-Select your timezone from the dropdown to see the conversion in your local time or any other zone.
+Select a timezone from the dropdown to view the result in your local zone or any IANA zone.

 4. 4